spolifroni-amd/rocPyDecode/docs/install/rocPyDecode-prerequisites.rst

 rocPyDecode has the following prerequisites:

 * CMake 3.12 or later
+* Python3 3.9 or later
-* Python3 and Python3 PIP
+* Python3 pip
 * PyBind11
 * rocDecode
 * pkg-config